jaryncolbert/jaryncolbert_hugo/content/about.md

 disparate agencies receive, validate, transform, and manage data from around the Community.

 Wanting to expand my skill set, I joined the
-Recurse Center's Spring 1 2019 batch, where I will spend twelve weeks exploring new technologies, honing my skills, and meeting incredibly talented developers from a variety of backgrounds.
+Recurse Center's Spring 1 2019 batch,
+where I spent 16 weeks
+exploring new technologies,
+honing my skills, and
+meeting incredibly talented developers from a variety of backgrounds.
+I finished RC in late June 2019, and I am currently interviewing for developer positions on the East Coast.

 ## Volunteering